Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Enter the historical centre through the Florian Gate and discover the Barbican and the city walls

 For centuries the old town was enclosed by walls, of which only a few hundred metres remain.
 The entrance to the town was the Florian Gate, built in the 13th century.
-Today, it is the only remaining gate and is the perfect place to start a visit to the historic centre.
+Today, it is the only remaining gate and is the perfect place to start your visit to the historic centre.

 Book a guided tour of the old town